ajaysureshsj/enigma-quest/README.md

 ```Bash
 node app.js
 ```
+### Custom Open-Source API

+Enigma Quest leverages a custom-made open-source API, called `gatemcq-api`, which provides a seamless integration of subject-based multiple-choice questions for GATE preparation.
+You can find the API repository and documentation [here](https://github.com/yourusername/gatemcq-api).

 ### Usage
 - Register or log in to your Enigma Quest account.
 - Customize your practice session by selecting subjects and difficulty levels.